Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Barbed Devil.md

 >
 > **Summon Devil (1/Day).** The devil chooses what to summon and attempts a magical summoning.
 >
-> - A barbed devil has a 30|30 percent% chance chance of summoning one barbed devil.
+> - A barbed devil has a 30% chance chance of summoning one barbed devil.
-> - A bearded devil has a 30|30 percent% chance chance of summoning one bearded devil.
+> - A bearded devil has a 30% chance chance of summoning one bearded devil.
-> - A bone devil has a 40|40 percent% chance chance of summoning `dice: 2d6` (`2d6`) spined devils or one bone devil.
+> - A bone devil has a 40% chance chance of summoning `dice: 2d6` (`2d6`) spined devils or one bone devil.
-> - An erinyes has a 50|50 percent% chance chance of summoning `dice: 3d6` (`3d6`) spined devils, `dice: 1d6` (`1d6`) bearded devils, or one erinyes.
+> - An erinyes has a 50% chance chance of summoning `dice: 3d6` (`3d6`) spined devils, `dice: 1d6` (`1d6`) bearded devils, or one erinyes.
-> - A horned devil has a 30|30 percent% chance chance of summoning one horned devil.
+> - A horned devil has a 30% chance chance of summoning one horned devil.
-> - An ice devil has a 60|60 percent% chance chance of summoning one ice devil.
+> - An ice devil has a 60% chance chance of summoning one ice devil.
 > - A pit fiend summons `dice: 2d4` (`2d4`) bearded devils, `dice: 1d4` (`1d4`) barbed devils, or one erinyes with no chance of failure.
 >
 > A summoned devil appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other devils.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 ^variant-devil-summoning

-## Stat Block

 ```statblock
 "name": "Barbed Devil"